Keith Norton: Later life

 After leaving politics in 1985, Norton became a businessman and consultant, working in the field of water purification.
 He attempted to return to politics in the 1990 election, running in Toronto against Liberal Attorney General Ian Scott.
 Norton had come out of the closet by this point, and ran as an openly gay politician in the riding of St. George—St. David, which includes Toronto's Church and Wellesley neighbourhood, Canada's largest gay village.

 While Scott was criticized for not being open about his sexuality, Norton was derided for opportunism, declaring himself openly gay only after he'd decided to run in a riding with a large gay population.
 Norton finished third, behind Scott and the NDP candidate.

 Human rights commissioner

 In 1992, Norton was appointed to the Canadian Human Rights Tribunal, and served as its president from 1992 until 1995.
 On July 18, 1996, Norton was appointed chief commissioner of the Ontario Human Rights Commission by Premier Mike Harris.
 From 1996 to 2004, he pushed for higher standards of protection for people with disabilities, and jump started the move to abolish mandatory retirement in Ontario.
 In late 2004, he argued that racial profiling was still a serious problem in Ontario.
 Norton has also been active in promoting gay rights.
 Norton's third term as Chief Commissioner ended in November 2005.
 He was succeeded by former Toronto Mayor Barbara Hall.

 Final years

 After leaving the OHRC, Norton went to work as a mediator/arbitrator for a company that specializes in settling disputes between parties outside of court.

-Norton died on January 31, 2010, of cancer.
+Norton died on January 31, 2010, of cancer at the Toronto General Hospital.
+A funeral was held on February 10, 2010 at the Trinity-St. Paul's United Church in Toronto.